Health Plans Scenario Guidebook

 - Pair Service Representative Training with Technology

-Many health plan member service teams find that they struggle with the seasonal volume and complexity of service requests; this isn’t a reflection on the quality of individual representatives or the team as a whole, but rather on the training they received prior to fielding requests and seasonality of the business.
-Most service rep training focuses on the basics of quality member service — strong communication, problem-solving, resourcefulness, patience, and so on — but fails to factor in technology.
+Many health plan member service teams find that they struggle with the seasonal volume and complexity of service requests; this isn’t a reflection on the quality of individual representatives or the team, but rather on the training they received prior to fielding requests and seasonality of the business.
+Most service rep training focuses on the basics of quality member service — effective communication, problem-solving, resourcefulness, patience, and so on — but fails to factor in technology.

 - Identify Opportunities for Preventative Care